IgorCunha10/IgorCunha10/README.md

 My name is Igor Cunha, I'm 23 years old, I live in Brasília - Brazil and I'm currently studying Computer Science at Universidade do Distrito Federal - UnDF.

 ### Goals
-My main goals are currently mastering the technologies used in Android Development focusing on Java.
+My main goals are currently mastering the technologies used in Android Development focusing on Java and Kotlin using Jetpack Compose.
 Study through official documentation, university curriculum and internet projects.
 I'm looking to learn more about this incredible universe of technology and that's why I'm constantly studying.

 ### Skills